 Macaroons are the most coconut-y of all cookies.
 They’re also probably one of the easiest vegan and gluten-free cookies I’ve ever made.
 These coconut macaroons are chewy and moist on the inside, crispy and golden on the outside.
 They are delicious plain but even more irresistible when dipped in dark chocolate and sprinkled with a tiny pinch of crunchy sea salt.
 Soft, tender amazingness.

-Toast the coconut – the proper color for a macaroon is a matter of great controversy and personal taste.
+The proper color of macaroons is a matter of great controversy and personal taste.
 Snowy-white or toasted golden?
-If you prefer the classic white macaroon, skip the toasting.
-Toasting turns the white coconut meat into golden color and give it a delicate crunch with a deep coconut flavor.
+If you prefer classic white macaroon, keep the coconut raw.
+If you prefer golden brown macaroons, toast the coconut until it’s golden brown.
+Toasting not only turns the white coconut meat into golden color, but it also gives it a delicate crunch with a deep coconut flavor.
 Baking the macaroons for a little longer, until they become golden brown, also brings out their nutty flavor.

 Of course, you can keep these macaroons raw (I often do), but for a more traditional dessert, you’ll probably wanna bake them.
 For baking, bring the oven temperature down to just 275° and bake the macaroons for 25-30 minutes (so the insides are cooked all the way before the outside crust gets too brown).

 Finally, let’s quickly talk chocolate.
 To drizzle or not to drizzle?
 I love the combination of coconut, almond, and chocolate, so I always dip the bottom of the macaroons in chocolate and drizzle a bit of chocolate on top.
 But, if you’re not a chocolate fan, or prefer the pure coconut/almond flavor, skip the chocolate.
 These raw coconut macaroons are fantastic either way.
 I promise.

 Tools You’ll Need